wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Note that PHP is an <a target="_blank" href="http://en.wikipedia.org/wiki/Interpreted_language">interpreted language</a>, meaning that PHP programming source code is processed by the PHP interpreter program every time to respond to each new request.
 So WordPress usually takes more time to render the HTML displayed on client internet browsers than other technologies such as static HTML pages served without processing.
 WordPress is also slower than websites that run a program compiled from Java, Go, or other compiled programming language.

-Custom executables typically access one or more databases such as MySQL.
-So that can slow WordPress sites down relative to static websites.

 ## Dealing with hardware and patching